 Are you still trying to decide whether dedicating a portion of your marketing budget to print is worth continuing in the current digital landscape?
 It’s true that many news outlets and publications have shifted to online content.
-And the inbound marketing methodology has proven to be incredible effective.
-But does this mean we abandon our efforts in creating newspaper, billboard, magazine and direct mail ads?
+And the inbound marketing methodology has proven to be incredibly effective.
+But does this mean we abandon our efforts in creating newspaper, billboard, magazine, and direct mail ads?
 Not necessarily!

 While we definitely recommend digital as a great way to boost results and measure ROI, print advertising still has an important role in the marketing campaign.
 Take these examples shared by marketing experts in a recent article by Forbes.

 “If your target audience reads print magazines as a regular part of their day, there is still a reason to consider print ads in your marketing mix.
 However, you need to adjust the expectations of actions your audience will take.
 Print ads will be more effective if they are a complement to your digital campaigns already in play and entice readers to interact with your brand online.” - Jeannie Ruesch, xero.com

 “The ubiquity of digital media has given print media a strange new power.
 Think of how special it is to get a written letter as opposed to an email.
 If you're trying to target a C-level audience, forget email -- their assistant will just hit delete.
 But if you take your e-book, print it as a nice brochure and mail it to the exec's office, it might get to their desk and leave a lasting impression.” - Brandon Ortiz, Salesforce.org